Please contact your Customer Support team.

 Please login to MyTolls to start the EV refund process.

 Please login to MyTolls to see if the product has been ordered.
-If it has not arrived after one week, contact your customer success team.
+If it has not arrived after one week, contact your Customer Support team.

 Please login to MyTolls and order a replacement product.